SirjanK/ml_coding_exercises/README.md

 From very barebones qualitative evaluation, we find this setting to work best for the `heavy` model:
 Top-K sampling with temperature with `K=10` and temperature `T=0.8`.

-We also implement KV caching (see `shakespeare/inference_engine.py`) and show that it speeds up inference by a factor of `?x` with the above setting.
+We also implement KV caching (see `shakespeare/inference_engine.py`) and show that it speeds up inference by a factor of `12.7x` with the above setting.
 Particularly we go from
 `15.59 ms/token` to `1.23 ms/token` with KV caching as measured in generating `1000` tokens.

 One learning while doing this: unless there's a strategy I'm missing, KV caching runs into issues once you hit the max sequence length if using absolute positional encodings (inc learned).